 During the clerkship there will be lectures, student case presentations and clinical case presentations.
 The lectures are in general surgical topics and introductions to surgical subspecialties.
 Many of the lectures are interactive and the students are expected to read relevant chapters in the general surgery text prior to the lecture.
 Student case presentations are conferences where the students bring cases to present to an attending and their fellow students.
 Clinical case discussions are conferences where an attending will bring a case to be presented to the students and to be managed by the students.

 Final grade is based on evaluations filled out by the Attendings, Residents, PA's and Nurse Practitioners with whom the student works, on a written exam, and on an oral exam.
 A mid-term review of the student's work is provided.
-There will be an exit interview at the end of the rotation to provide an opportunity for feedback from the students and to go over the student's performance.
+There will be an exit meeting at the end of the rotation to provide an opportunity for feedback from the students and to go over the student's performance.

 Surgical Acting Internships at MMC are open to any student enrolled in an ACGME-approved Medical School in the United States.
 An Acting Internship offers students the opportunity to experience MMC and the Portland community while making career decisions.
 We offer this opportunity on all of our general surgical services, which are listed under description of the program.
 Regardless of service, however, all AIs will have similar requirements.